-The T2 Score builds on traditional training metrics like TRIMP by adding a cumulative fatigue factor.
-This means it doesn’t just look at individual workouts but also considers how recent training impacts your body’s readiness to handle more load.
-For endurance athletes like runners, cyclists, and rowers, the T2 Score can be a valuable tool for managing training load over time.
+The T2 Score builds on traditional training metrics like TRIMP by adding Sports specific scaling function for each sport modality..
+This means it doesn’t just look at individual workouts but also considers the intensity of the session and the sport you just did .
+For endurance athletes like runners, cyclists, and rowers, the ETS (T2) Score can be a valuable tool for managing training load over time.

 When it comes to endurance training, knowing how much stress your body is handling can make all the difference in reaching peak performance or risking burnout.
-The T2 Score, developed by Dr. Tony Rice, is a training load metric that combines intensity, duration, and cumulative fatigue to give athletes a full picture of how hard their body is working.
+The T2 Score, developed by Dr. Tony Rice, is a training load metric that combines intensity, duration in each intensity zone , as well as the sport modality that was done.
+Gives athletes a full picture of how hard their body is working.

-Why is the T2 Score Useful for Endurance Athletes?
+Why is the ETS (T2) Score Useful for Endurance Athletes?

-The T2 Score was created specifically to account for the cumulative fatigue that builds up over days and weeks of training.
-This makes it particularly useful for endurance athletes who need to balance hard work with adequate recovery.
-Unlike some metrics that focus solely on individual sessions, the T2 Score factors in the impact of previous workouts, giving a more realistic view of your overall training stress.
+The T2 Score was created specifically to account for changes in intensity as well as sport type.
+This makes it particularly useful for endurance athletes who do many different sports and need to understands the cost of each training session.
+Unlike some metrics that assign a blanket load for every sport type, the ETS (T2) Score accounts for that, giving a more realistic view of your overall training stress.

 3. It Helps Prevent Overtraining

-By tracking the T2 Score over time, athletes can spot patterns in their training load and adjust before reaching a point of burnout.
+By tracking the T2 Score over time, and accounting for Chronic and acute training ration,athletes can spot patterns in their training load and adjust before reaching a point of burnout.
 The T2 Score’s ability to reflect accumulated fatigue makes it a great tool for managing long-term training cycles, ensuring that athletes stay in peak condition without risking overuse injuries or mental burnout.

 How to Calculate the T2 Score: A Step-by-Step Guide